deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt3-third-year.md

 "Huh?
 What for?"

-"One for this," She indicated the one wrapped around her torso "One for the hair," she lifted the dripping weight of it with her thumb "…and one for drying off."
+"One for this," She indicated the one wrapped around her torso "One for the hair," she lifted the dripping weight of it with her thumb "...and one for drying off."

 "Can't you just use the one?"